Page cover

 • a service provider in ACP for high-trust execution and pre-settlement checks

-• a trust oracle that plugs into existing GAME workflows without changing how agents think
+• a trust oracle that plugs into existing GAME workflows without changing how agents plan or reason

-For everyday Virtual use, Bardiel is mostly a pre-action safety and quality layer: it helps agents avoid bad calls before ACP evaluators and dispute mechanisms get involved.
+For most everyday Virtual use, Bardiel is a pre-action safety and quality layer: it helps agents avoid bad calls before ACP evaluators and dispute mechanisms need to step in.

 Bardiel and Cortensor